 L&I claim for jackhammer operators, welders and aircraft assemblers

 In the worker’s compensation setting, neurogenic and disputed TOS are more commonly diagnosed than vascular.
 L&I acknowledges that certain work activities may exacerbate neurogenic TOS.
-These activities include (but are not limited to) lifting overhead, holding tools or objects above shoulder level, reaching overhead, and carrying heavy weights.
+These activities include lifting overhead, holding tools or objects above shoulder level, reaching overhead, and carrying heavy weights.
 Occupations often associated with neurogenic thoracic outlet syndrome include dry wall hangers, plasterers, welders, beauticians, assembly line workers, shelf stockers and dental hygienists.

 With respect to cervicobrachial syndrome, the medical community still doesn’t fully understand the types of activities that cause the condition.
-However, some activities thought to cause cervicobrachial syndrome include sprains and strains involving the cervical or brachial region, shoulder joint dislocation or fracture, rheumatoid arthritis, and degenerative disease (i.e., arthritis).
+However, some activities thought to cause cervicobrachial syndrome include sprains and strains.
+Especially those involving the cervical or brachial region, shoulder joint dislocation or fracture, rheumatoid arthritis, and degenerative disease (i.e., arthritis).